lrmn7/lrmn7.github.io/contents/lucy-bot-discord.md

 - Optionally edit `config.js`
 - Type `npm run start` to start the bot

-If you need any additional help, make sure to read our guides [here](https://lrmn.is-a.dev/lucy-docs/additional/guides)
+If you need any additional help, make sure to read our guides [here](https://mkdocs-lucy.vercel.app/)

 <br>

+---

-<h1 align="center"> ✨ Features ✨ </h1>
+# ✨ Features ✨

 ### 📡 **Advanced Dashboard**